hq9000/hq9000/_posts/2023-05-06-git-and-reaper.md

 And let's not forget that to be able to work on your project, the collaborator needs to have very close set up: the DAW, the plugins and all the media files.

-Another note of the remote repositories: I do find it useful that I can push a project to github and this kind of a backup that will outlive my current PC.
+Another note of the remote repositories: I do find it useful that I can push my music project to github and this kind of a backup that will outlive my current PC.
 This is nice, but we can't really consider it a real backup - because of missing media.

 ### Tracking TODO items for your music project in GitHub